 One overlooked fact concerning this judging is that Jesus considers one set of animals HIS ("as a shepherd divides HIS sheep . . . ", as verse 32 is translated in the NKJV) but the others he does not!
 He owns (Christians have be bought and redeemed by him at a price - 1Corinthians 6:20, 7:23) and is the true shepherd over the sheep or those willing to follow him and do what he says.

-Jesus does not, however, claim ownership or responsibility over the goats!
+Jesus does not, however, claim ownership or responsibility over the animals on his left side!
 They are those who are rebellious and stubbornly refuse to follow anyone anywhere.
 Their ultimate fate is to be thrown into the lake of fire.

-The real point of the message, as you have likely guessed, is the difference in behavior between the two groups, the sheep and the goats.
-One group is merciful, kind, generous, loving and willing to do whatever it takes, even at their own expense, to help out another fellow human in true need.
+The real point of the message, as you have likely guessed, is the difference in behavior between the two groups.
+One group (the sheep) is merciful, kind, generous, loving and willing to do whatever it takes, even at their own expense, to help out another fellow human in true need.
 Jesus regarded their actions as personally affecting him.

 The "sheep," because of their unselfishness and giving behavior, inherit God's kingdom.
 The other group, the "goats," is selfish, self-centered, self-absorbed and self-seeking.
 They are rejected in the judgment.